 Work life has now become more energetic and innovative based on hi-info-tech.
 It is because of the competitive survival at the work place.
 Therefore, educational organization always looks in to the aspect of organizational change for promoting its institutions healthy and productive.
-Hence, the present investigation is aimed at studying the organizational commitment towards organizational change with particular reference to university employees.
+Thus, the present investigation has been planned to study the organizational commitment towards the perceived reactions to organizational change with reference to university employees.

 Present trend of productive organizations especially educational organization from traditional education system to large network of vocational education necessitated for the decentralization of work activities.
 Decentralization created organizational structure based on levels of authority and work responsibilities but individuals in the organization performing different activities are functionally interrelated.
-Since, the achievement of an organizational objectives largely depends upon the fact that human efforts are properly coordinated and integrated, so the problems of coordination and integration have posed a challenge for the management personnel to develop such strategies that may help to smoothen organizational functions by developing coordination at both vertical (superiorsubordinate relationship) and horizontal (relationship between persons of the same hierarchical level).
+Since, the achievement of an organizational objectives largely depends upon the fact that human efforts are properly coordinated and integrated, so the problems of coordination and integration have posed a challenge for the management personnel to develop such strategies that may help to smoothen organizational functions by developing coordination at both vertical (superiorsubordinate relationship) and horizontal levels (relationship between persons of the same hierarchical level).
 And because of these reasons organizational change has always been desired.